remla23-team5/model-training/README.md

 $ python SA_model.py

-c) The trained model and BoW dictionary used in prediction will be saved under this directory.
+c) The trained model and BoW dictionary used in prediction will be saved under the current directory.